muhammadsalihu/softpreneur/README.md

-# For Sustainable Blockchain Summit Hackathon
+# For Sustainable Blockchain Hackathon